 States are encouraged to use scarce public money – including taxes, pension funds and official development assistance (ODA) – to offset risks for private investors.
 Meanwhile trade agreements are written to promote and lock in privatisations.

-PSI has developed the People Over Profit Platform to give you all the tools to build the arguments and strategies needed to win the fight against utility privatisation.
-Check out the Campaign builder and let us know how we can help.POP Website
+PSI has developed the People Over Profit platform to give you all the tools to build the arguments and strategies needed to win the fight against utility privatisation.
+Check out the Campaign builder and let us know how we can help.POP Platform

 PPPs - Privatisation, Rebranded